sprustonlab/OSM_Paper_Figures/README.md

 # Dependencies
 ## Main dependency
 Needed to run the notebooks in this repo.
 * [vr2p](https://github.com/sprustonlab/vr2p-public) module.
-The main way to access and manipulate the joined VR and 2-Photon data.
+The main way to access and manipulate the joined VR and 2-Photon calcium imaging data.
 ## Auxillary dependencies.
 Modules and code used to generate the data.
 * [Gimbl](https://github.com/winnubstj/Gimbl).
 VR package for Unity to perform VR animal experiments.